MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-bra-get-started.md

 ### Prerequisites

-Before you complete the procedure in this section, create a Brazilian NFS-e ABRASF Curitiba (BR) Electronic invoicing feature in your organization.
-This is described in the **Configure Electronic invoicing feature** section in the topic, [Get started with the Electronic invoicing add-in](e-invoicing-get-started.md).
+Before you complete the procedure in this section, you must have created a Brazilian NFS-e ABRASF Curitiba (BR) Electronic invoicing feature in your organization, as described in the **Create an Electronic invoicing feature under your organization provider** section of the topic, [Get started with the Electronic invoicing add-in](e-invoicing-get-started.md).

 1. In RCS, in the **Features** section of the **Globalization feature** workspace, select the **Electronic invoicing add-in** tile.
 2. On the **Electronic invoicing add-in Features** page, verify that the **Brazilian NFS-e ABRASF Curitiba (BR)** Electronic invoicing feature you created is selected.